David Celiberti, Elizabeth Tokarskaya, and Stacey Sipe

-- A uniform framework for evaluating research walks parents through the purpose and content of the various sections of published research and summarizes what the reader should be looking for when reading them.
-Helpful examples are offered throughout, as well as some caveats surrounding potential conflicts of interest and suggestions on how to scan an article to quickly distill essential information.
+- Section 3: A uniform framework for evaluating research walks readers through the purpose and content of the various sections of published research and summarizes what the reader should be looking for when reading them.
+This section includes many helpful examples, as well as some caveats surrounding potential conflicts of interest and suggestions on how to scan an article to quickly distill essential information.

-- The Glossary provides clear and concise definitions of terms that parents will encounter when reading through research articles.
+- The Glossary provides clear and concise definitions for a few dozen terms that readers will encounter when reading through research articles.
 Such terms can be quite intimidating to those not familiar with the language of research.
 We were particularly impressed by these definitions that were worded in such a user-friendly manner.

-I am grateful that OAR has compiled such a wonderful resource for parents and took the time to create a second edition.
-As was the case with the first edition, it is useful to those parents beginning their search as well as those wishing to delve deeper into research.
-Although this guide is clearly targeted toward parents, I believe this resource will also be immensely helpful to teachers and other providers learning to navigate the research on autism.
+We are grateful that OAR has compiled such a wonderful resource for parents and took the time to create a second edition.
+As was the case with the first edition, it is useful to those parents beginning their journey as well as those wishing to delve deeper into research.
+Although this guide is clearly targeted toward parents, this resource will also be immensely helpful to graduate and undergraduate students, educators, and other providers learning to navigate the research on autism.

-As a special education teacher, I am well aware of the vast array of treatments that are offered to parents of children with autism.
-Parents armed with skills in identifying and understanding sound research studies will also prompt educators and other service providers to use evidence-based practices and perhaps exercise greater scrutiny when considering the dozens of treatments that lack scientific support.
-If parents are able to better access and understand research, they will be in a better position to make sound choices to help their children realize their fullest potential reliable.
-An educated consumer base will undoubtedly support the advancement of both science and practice.
+Given the vast array of treatments that are offered to parents of children with autism, being empowered with skills in accessing and understanding research may also prompt educators and other service providers to use evidence-based practices and perhaps exercise greater scrutiny when considering the dozens of available treatments that lack scientific support.
+If parents are able to better access and understand research, they will be better positioned to make sound choices to help their children realize their fullest potential.
+We firmly believe that an educated consumer base will undoubtedly support the advancement of both science and practice.

 Citation for this article: